 - Man Hug: Rashid's specialty.
 Juvage never walks out of one without his ribs feeling it.

-- Money for Nothing / Worthless Yellow Rocks: Towards the end of the story, Juvage's Scorched Earth policy bites him in the ass: the soldiers have tons of money, but they don't have anything/one left to spend it on.
+- Money for Nothing: Towards the end of the story, Juvage's Scorched Earth policy bites him in the ass; the soldiers have tons of money, but they don't have anything/one left to spend it on.
 They end up caching huge amounts of it, with some experimenting with silver-tipped arrows when they don't outright leave it behind.

 - Moral Event Horizon: In-Universe.
 Ordai considers Juvage to have crossed it when he abandons his just-out-of childbirth wife to him so he can get back to slaughtering people.

-- Offscreen Villainy: While Juvage presumably partakes in the same Rape, Pillage, and Burn as his troops, the narration doesn't dwell on it, focusing instead on the killing and sacrifice.
+- Offscreen Villainy: While Juvage presumably partakes in the same Rape, Pillage, and Burn as his troops, the narration doesn't dwell on it, focusing instead on the killing and sacrifices.

 - Quantity vs. Quality: Juvage spends fortunes on upgrading his troops' equipment, which saves the day as he's almost always outnumbered.